zack-kkk/Handwritten-Digit-classifier/README.md

 ## Visualization
 Sample predictions with actual and predicted labels are displayed for better understanding.

 #### This project demonstrates the application of Deep Learning for image classification, showcasing steps from data preprocessing to model deployment readiness.
-It provides an excellent foundation for,,,, experimenting with optimization techniques like Dropout, EarlyStopping, and hyperparameter tuning to improve performance further.
+It provides an excellent foundation for experimenting with optimization techniques like Dropout, EarlyStopping, and hyperparameter tuning to improve performance further.

 To access the code, open the "digit-classifier.ipynb" file included in this repository.